sgoedecke/personal-website/README.md

-# Personal website

-It's mine right now, but it could be yours

-Import your resume as JSON!

-Generate a random resume!
+# Buzzword resume generator

+Generates a random resume from Faker.js and some personal touches.